kolbe/pingcap-docs/dev/how-to/get-started/tidb-lightning.md

 # # # #

 To get the number of processors (physical and logical) on your machine, you can execute `getconf _NPROCESSORS_ONLN`.

+bugs:
+1) tikv-importer binds to same port as tikv-server
+   a) tikv-importer and tikv-server are not handling bind conflicts properly
+2) tidb-lightning gives a crazy error message if there's a gRPC problem or in this "EOF" case
+3) tikv-importer does not seem to clean up after itself properly, or maybe doesn't handle being invoked in quick succession, or ... ?
+4) '[ddl] syncer check all versions, someone is not synced, continue checking'